EPCCed/2026-03-02-Fortran-intro/_episodes/19-intrinsic-functions.md

   call date_and_time(date = date, time = time, zone = zone, values = ivalues)
 ```
 All the arguments are optional.
 On return the `date` holds the year, month,
-and day in a string of the form "yyyymmdd"; time holds the time in hours,
+and day in a string of the form "yyyymmdd"; `time` holds the time in hours,
 minutes, seconds, and milliseconds; the time zone is encoded with a sign
-(`+` or `-`) and the time difference from Greenwich Mean Time (UTC) in
+(`+` or `-`) and the time difference from Coordinated Universal Time (UTC)
-hours and minutes.
+in hours and minutes.

+`ivalues` returns the same information as the other three arguments in the form
-The integer values are: year, month (1-12), day (1-31), time difference in
+of an array of integers.
+These are, in order: year, month (1-12), day (1-31),
-minutes between local and UTC, hour (0-23), minute (0-59), seconds (0-59),
+time difference in minutes between local and UTC, hour (0-23), minute (0-59),
-and milliseconds (0-999).
+seconds (0-59), and milliseconds (0-999).

 ## Timing pieces of code

 If you want to record the time taken to execute a particular section
 of code, the `cpu_time()` function can be used.
 This returns a
-`real` positive value which is some system-dependnent time in seconds.
+`real` positive value which is some system-dependent time in seconds.
-Subtracting two consecutive values will give and elapsed time:
+Subtracting two consecutive values will give an elapsed time:
 ```
    real :: t0, t1